 Nigerian Football betting can be traced back to colonial times.
 However, whereas it was formerly practised by older adults in large part, today the majority of the country’s bettors are youngsters.
 Both land-based and online bookmakers are incredibly popular.

-In some ways, the gambling boon is good news for Nigeria.
+In some ways, the gambling boom is good news for Nigerian betting sites.
 The national budget for 2020 is close to ₦11 trillion, and reports suggests that around ₦730 billion (roughly ₦2 billion every day) is spend on sports betting – meaning the activity is generating considerable revenue.

 However, there are some serious problems in the current betting environment, and its detractors have been quite vocal in their opposition.
 Like other emerging gambling markets in Africa, Nigeria is trying to maximise the benefits while mitigating the costs.

 Nigeria has a population of roughly 200 million, and an estimated 87 million of those citizens are categorised as “extremely poor”.
 National Bureau of Statistics recorded a youth unemployment rate of 29.7% in the third quarter of 2018.